Marceloasf/aws-cloud-practitioner/README.md

 Building a POC:

-- Start building only after the customer agrees to move forward with POC
+- Start building only after the customer agrees to move forward with a POC
 - Determine what success looks like (make sure there are clear goals and scope defined for the POC)
 - Include any modifications that show up during the presentations
 - Consult as necessary (consult someone that has more business or technical expertise when needed)
-- Collect the following information:
+- Collect the following information before starting:
     - Networking and security
     - Application code
     - Databases